Susquehanna Shale Hills CZO

-We were are a nationally funded Critical Zone Observatory established in 2007 - 2020.
+Susquehanna Shale Hills Critical Zone Observatory was established and funded by the National Science Foundation (NSF) from 2007 - 2020.
 We continue to strive to keep this field research facility in operation.
 Our research promotes the understanding of how a forested, first-order catchment of shale bedrock evolves over multiple time scales in a temperate climate.

 "We emphasize quantitative prediction of Critical Zone creation and structure, focusing on pathways and rates of water, solutes, and sediments"